dtemplate/dev-template/README.md

 ## Example

-Create and open a new empty folder and run our hello-world as an example. wait until the process finishes and run `yarn dev` after starting the server open your browser at http://localhost:3000 and see if it is showing "hello-world"
+Create and open a new empty folder and run our hello-world as an example. wait until the process finishes and run `yarn dev` after starting the server open your browser at http://localhost:3000 and see if it is showing "Hello World!"

 ```sh
 mkdir example-dt